vincentvikram/history-maker/README.md

 make the code readable or robust in any way.
 Currently, the sole purpose of this repo is to facilitate distribution.

+The app uses JointJS (http://www.jointjs.com) to implement basic interactive flowchart/UML/ER-style diagrams that can be used to reconstruct historical data visually.

 The repo is also subject to commit amends, so don't count on the git history being sane.

-# Current Version

-The app uses JointJS (http://www.jointjs.com) to implement basic interactive flowchart/UML/ER-style diagrams that can be used to represent historical data visually.